FRITZ!Box 7272 Service - Knowledge Base

 Keypad sequences are strings of characters and numbers that you can use to enable or disable functions.
 No configuration is necessary to use keypad sequences with telephones, such as FRITZ!Fon C5, that are registered with the base station of your FRITZ!Box.
 Before you can use them with a telephone connected to the "FON S0" port or a cordless telephone that is not registered with the FRITZ!Box's base station, you must enable the keypad function first:

 - Configure the telephone so you can send keypad sequences (sequences of characters and numbers, such as *121#) and enter special characters such as * and # with it.
 On many telephones, you can configure this function in the menu "Operation at a PBX > Dialing options > Dial * and #".

 - Enter *#[keypad sequence] (for example *#*50#) on your telephone.
 The telephone must be configured to make calls using the telephone number for which you want to set up the service via keypad sequence.

 To send the keypad sequence *50#, enter *#*50# on your telephone.
 To send this sequence using the second internet telephone number, enter *122*#*50# on the telephone.

 - Press the call key (lift the receiver).

 - Hang up again.

-Note:Many telephones limit the amount of characters that can be entered.
+Note:Many telephones have a character limit.
 For example, FRITZ!Fon allows you to enter a maximum of 22 characters.
-If you save the keypad sequence in the FRITZ!Box telephone book, you can use the sequence right away and the sequence length is not limited.
+If you save the keypad sequence in the FRITZ!Box telephone book, the sequence is immediately available if needed and the length of the sequence is not limited.